Francis C. Barlow: Postbellum life

 Arabella Barlow served as an army nurse in the Peninsula, Antietam, and Gettysburg campaigns.
 Twice she cared for her wounded husband.
 She died of typhus on July 27, 1864, while Francis was battling in the Overland Campaign.
 George Templeton Strong described her as "certainly the most brilliant, cultivated, easy graceful, effective talker of womankind, and [she] has read, thought and observed much and well."

 After the war, he married Ellen Shaw, sister of Col. Robert Gould Shaw.
+The pair had three children.

 Leaving the army on November 16, 1865, Barlow served as a United States Marshal and the New York Secretary of State and New York State Attorney General, prosecuting the Boss Tweed ring, before he returned to his law practice.
 As U.S. Marshal for the Southern District of New York, during May–July 1869 Barlow prosecuted Cuban independence rebels for violating the Neutrality Act and disbanded the filibuster expeditions on the Perit, Quaker City, and Whiting steamers.
 He was a founder of the American Bar Association.
 He was active in Republican politics and investigated the 1876 presidential election, the Hayes-Tilden election, for irregularities.

+During the nation's centennial in 1876, Barlow was Chief Marshal of celebrations in Concord, Massachusetts.
+This role was not merely symbolic, but administrative.
+He was responsible for invitations, organizing various local civic and military groups, and inviting such important figures as Ulysses S Grant.

 Barlow died of Bright's disease in New York City on January 11, 1896.
 He was buried in Walnut Street Cemetery in Brookline, Massachusetts.